Dclark2434/Minotaurus/readme.md

 ### Learning Outcomes
 Working on this project, I've:
--Gained a better understanding of conditional statements in Python.
+-Gained a better understanding of conditional statements and functions in Python.
 -Experimented with organizing and structuring a basic game flow.
 -Practiced importing and using modules.
 -Had a blast exploring the possibilities, even within such a simple framework.